Subgenus Formicapis

 1985 Formicapis robusta maritima Romankova, Vestnik Zoologii (Kiev), 6: 66.
 Type material: Syntypes m(m), f(f), “Primorski territory” [Russia].-Combination Formicapis maritima Romankova in Romankova (1994: 124).
 Combination Hoplitis (Formicapis) maritima (Romankova) in Tkalcu (1995: 121).

-Nesting biology-Nesting site: Preexisting cavities: insect burrows in dead wood.
-Nesting material: Cell partitions made of chewed leaves.
+Nesting biology-Nesting site: insect burrows in 4-5cm thick branches of conifers lying on the ground containing 2-6 linearly arranged brood cells.
+Nesting material: Cell partitions and nest plug are made of chewed leaves.
+The females clean the burrows from wood debris with their mandibles.
 (Banaszak and Romasenko, 2001; Romankova, 1985a)

 Hoplitis (Formicapis) robusta (Nylander, 1848)